What are Metric Types?

 required

-Standard parameters that define the inputs and outputs available during the evaluation process.
+A list of relevant parameters for this metric’s evaluation criteria or steps.
 These parameters should be explicitly mentioned in your evaluation criteria or steps to ensure they’re taken into account during assessment.

 ParameterDescription